raymondgitonga/matching-service/README.md

     "message": string
 }
 ```
-The `result` field holds an array that holds the requested partners details, incase of an error this field will be nil
+The `result` field holds an array that holds the requested partners details, in case of an error this field will an empty array

 The `error` field holds a boolean indicating whether the request was successful or not